Mike Duncan (politician)

 Robert Michael Duncan (born 1951) is an American politician.
 A member of the Republican Party, he served as the chairman of the Republican National Committee from 2007 to 2009.
 Throughout his career, he has served on the boards of a variety of public- and private-sector organizations.
 Duncan was chairman, president, and CEO of Inez Deposit Bank in Inez, Kentucky, which merged with First State Bank in February 2021.
-He is a member of the Board of Governors of the U.S. Postal Service and previously served as its chairman.
+He is a former member of the Board of Governors of the U.S. Postal Service and served as its chairman from 2018 to 2021.

 Early life and career

 Duncan was born in Oneida, Tennessee.
 He is active in numerous professional and nonprofit organizations.
 He served as chairman of a state university and serves as chairman of the board of trustees at Alice Lloyd College, a private four-year liberal arts college in Pippa Passes, Kentucky.
 He has served as chairman for the Center for Rural Development in Somerset, Kentucky, a $30 million state-of-the-art regional center emphasizing telecommunications, training, and development.
 President George W. Bush appointed him to the President's Commission on White House Fellows in 2001.